amusEcode1/Sentiment_Analysis_Product_Reviews/README.md

 Simply type any product review in the input box and click Predict to see the sentiment.

 ## Features
-✅ Real-time sentiment prediction
+✅ Real-time sentiment prediction<br>
-✅ Clean Streamlit user interface
+✅ Clean Streamlit user interface<br>
-✅ Machine Learning pipeline with TF-IDF + Logistic Regression / Naïve Bayes ✅ Text preprocessing using NLTK and BeautifulSoup
+✅ Machine Learning pipeline with TF-IDF + Logistic Regression / Naïve Bayes<br>
+✅ Text preprocessing using NLTK and BeautifulSoup<br>
 ✅ Interactive and lightweight deployment

 ## Help